richardhj/contao-crossdomaincookies/README.md

 ## Usage:

 * Make sure that all domains used in the Contao installation are set in the "dns" field in the root pages
-* The user have to click a link in order to fetch the cookies of the site (he originally logged in).
+* The user has to click a link in order to fetch the cookies of the site (he originally logged in).
 Include the link with an InsertTag

 ## InsertTags: